BScottHenderson/CarND-Advanced-Lane-Lines/Advanced-Lane-Lines.md

 #### 1. Distortion-corrected image.

 The first step in processing an image is distortion correction.
 This is essentially a one-line step that uses the `cv2.undistort()` function to remove camera distortion from the input images.
-I created a wrapper function called `undistort()`, lines 243-283, that also includes optional camera matrix refinement code I obtained from the OpenCV web site.
+I created a wrapper function called `undistort()`, lines 241-281, that also includes optional camera matrix refinement code I obtained from the OpenCV web site.
 I was not able to make this code work so the `undistort()` function is really just a call to the `cv2.undistort()` funciton.

 Undistorted image:
 ![alt text][image2]

 #### 2. Threshhold image.

 The next step is to apply a combination of color and gradient thresholds to the image.
-The code for this is in the `color_gradient_threshold()` function, lines 286-328.
-Before applying thresholds I converted the image from RGB to HLS.
-For the gradient threshold I used the `cv2.Sobel()` function on the L channel of the image to calculate derivatives on the x axis.
-The color threshold is a simple test applied to the S channel of the image.
+The code for this is in the `color_gradient_threshold()` function, lines 284-340.
+After my initial implementation - using just an HLS image - had a problem with the test video when the car is turning to the right and passing under a tree I changed my color threshold implementation.
+The new implementation uses the L channel from an HLS version of the image and the B channel from a LAB version of the image.
+The goal was to come up with a way to detect both yellow and white lines.
+I believe this was part of the problem in the initial implementation in that the yellow lane line on the left was being lost in the shadow of a tree.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+As before I am using the `cv2.Sobel()` function on the L channel of the HLS image to calculate derivatives on the x axis.
+I apply thresholds to both color images and the Sobel image and combine the results to form the new image.

 Image after thresholds applied:
 ![alt text][image3]

 #### 3. Perspective transformaton.

 The next step is to apply a perspective transformation on the image to convert it to bird's-eye view.
-The code for this is in the `perspective_transform_matrix()` function, lines 331-377.
+The code for this is in the `perspective_transform_matrix()` function, lines 343-389.
 Given source and destination points the `cv2.getPerspectiveTransform()` function is used to calculate the perspective transformation matrix.
 The source points are four points in the source image that form a quadrilateral that roughly outline the lane.
 The destination points are the target points for the transformed image.

 Transformed image:
 ![alt text][image4]